Bergen County Executive: James Tedesco: 2015–present

-His first day in office, Tedesco approved an arrangement merging the Bergen County Police Department and the Bergen County Sheriff's Office.
+His first day in office, Tedesco approved an arrangement merging the Bergen County Police Department and Bergen County Sheriff's Office.
 The deal went through following the approval of the freeholders.

 In 2017, Tedesco signed an executive order raising the minimum wage for county employees to $15 per hour.

-Tedesco successfully ran for re-election in 2018 handily beating then Bergenfield Mayor Norman Schmelz with a final tally of 204,816 votes to 121,654.
+Tedesco successfully ran for re-election in 2018, handily beating then Bergenfield Mayor Norman Schmelz with a final tally of 204,816 votes to 121,654.
 He was sworn in on January 1, 2019 in front of a capacity crowd at the Bergen County Academies.

-On June 10, 2021, Tedesco announced that he would be running for a third term in 2022, looking to become the second three-term county-executive in Bergen County history; he would successfully do so, defeating Midland Park business/legal consultant, and frequent candidate, Todd Caliguire, 55.7%-44.3%.
+On June 10, 2021, Tedesco announced that he would be running for a third term in 2022, looking to become the second three-term county-executive in Bergen County history; he would successfully do so, defeating Midland Park business/legal consultant, former Freeholder, and frequent candidate since then, Todd Caliguire, 55.7%-44.3%.